ngdnhtien/PulsatingPulseShop/README.md

 ## Acknowledgement

-We acknowledge the support and encouragement from coffee shops all around Hanoi for letting us cook in their place.
+We thank coffee shops all around Hanoi for letting us cook in their place.